mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 2. Prioritize page hits over page misses

 ## 5. DRAM COMMANDS FUNCTIONALLY CORRECT
 Note: In level 2+, the scheduler will always pick READ1, WRITE1, and ACT1 if they are available.
-This project is using 1n mode, so there is a cycle delay between 0 -> 1.
+This project is using 1n mode, so there is a 1 cycle delay between 0 -> 1.

 ### 5.1.
 READ0, READ1
 >READ0 selects the command being issued (due to MUX) and READ1 will get column address.
 Followed by tCL = 40.
+Output should show the bank, bank group, and column being accessed (same as the input column address for this project).

 ### 5.2.
 WRITE0, WRITE1
 >WRITE0 selects the command being issued (due to MUX) and WRITE1 will get the column address.
 Followed by tCL = 40.
+Output should show the bank, bank group, and column being accessed (same as the input column address for this project).

 ### 5.3.
 ACTIVATE0, ACTIVATE1
 >ACTIVATE0 selects the command being issued (due to MUX) and ACTIVATE1 will get the row address.
 Followed by tRCD = 39.
+Output should show the bank, bank group, and row being accessed.

 ### 5.4.
 PRECHARGE
 >If a page is open, the data needs to return from the sense amplifiers so another activate can occur.
 In a closed page policy, every READ/WRITE command should be followed by PRE.
 In an open page policy, PRE will occur when requested row is not already open.
 Followed by tRP = 39. tRAS and tRTP must be satisfied before it can be issued.
+Output should show the bank, bank group being precharged.

 ## 6. DRAM TIMING CORRECT